dukeatcoding/dXml/readme.markdown

 Provides access to all the sub nodes.

 ##### - (NSEnumerator \*) xmlNodesWithName: (NSString \*) *aName*;
-Searches the sub nodes and only returns XmlNodes which have the passed name.
+Searches the sub nodes and only returns DCXmlNodes which have the passed name.

 #### Modifying nodes and values
 ***